Please reach us at phase2black@aol.com if you cannot find an answer to your question.

 I started showing dogs in 1997.
 I specialized in Siberian Huskies, Hence the name NordicWoof, Which is just a fun nod back to my roots in the spitz type working sled dogs.
 It was quickly discovered I had a knack and talent for training, handling and presenting dogs to judges.
 Soon after I started getting people asking me to show their dogs, and moved into handling many different breeds professionally.
 I started breeding Siberian Huskies around 2002 or 2003.
 Since then I have bred, raised, shown & championed dogs from my own breeding or client dogs.
 I have assisted in evaluating countless litters for show potential as I also worked to learn proper structure and movement in many breeds.

-Yes, We have chosen to work with and breed field line Golden Retrievers due to the prevalent cases of Cancer found in many show-line bred Golden retrievers.
-We also are looking for dogs who can work and walk all day as needed to assist their disabled handler.
+Yes and No, My roots are always with show line dogs generally, and if you ask me where you should by a dog from I will usually tell you to look into show line breeders for their lininage of health testing and proper movement and structure.
+However, Golden Retrievers also have a healthy working bloodline of dogs who are well bred/ethically bred dogs that exist outside the show rings.
+While this isn't true for every breed, it is so for Golden Retrievers.
+The two types of filed/working line and show line dogs are NOT a seprate veririty as of yet, but in many cases seem so in the overall look of the dog.
+Show line dogs are usually a bit heavier, with broader heads and much heavier feathering.
+While field lines you tend to see racier built dogs who's overall look convay more speed and athleticism and less feathering.
+It just happened to be that the Goldens I finally first settled to work with were from the field/working lines.
+I had originally started to look to field lines as a consideration due to the prevalent cases of cancer looming in a lot of show line dogs.
+However this is not to say cancer doesn't strike field/working dogs just as often.
+But like many it had been my inital consideration when choosing a dog who I needed for long, reliable work days. looking for dogs who can work and walk all day as needed to assist their disabled handler.
 While our dogs are working bloodlines they also have incredible OFF switches and excel at living on the bed or couch for countless hours a day or week as needed.
 This was a vital choice in temperaments for our Service Dog program.
 They need to be able to handle going from go-go-go, to a lay around for long periods of time lifestyle, when their handler may be bed ridden or hospital bound.
-The coat length in field line dogs is also shorter and much more manageable for disabled persons to keep clean and tidy.
+As previously mentioned, The coat length in field line dogs is also shorter and much more manageable for disabled persons to keep clean and tidy.
 Far less grooming and daily maintenance is needed with less coated and less feathered dogs.
 Creating less cost for the owner in grooming fees, most handlers have been able to self manage their working dogs coat, without the cost of a professional groomer.

 These are Golden Retrievers.
 "English Cream" is a just color term some breeders choose to use to sell puppies at a higher price, or coin them as "rare."
 The cream to white color is far from "rare."
 Just as the red colored golden retriever sometimes labeled "Sedona Red," "Canadian Red," Etc., is, At the end of the day, these are simply light colored Golden Retrievers.
 There is nothing more special about these dogs from their gold colored counterparts.
 The Term English Cream, is said to come from this color being "favored" or found more often in the UK region of the world.
 In the United States AKC breed standard they recognize Light Gold, Gold and Red.
 In the UK they recognize Cream, Light Gold and Gold, but do not recognize our "Red" color.